Nicosia: Islam

-Historically Nicosia (south and north) hosts over 15 mosques, either originally constructed as such or converted from a church.

-The Ömeriye Mosque, formerly known as the Augustinian Church of Saint Mary is a mosque in the walled city of Nicosia on the island of Cyprus, currently located in the south section of Nicosia.
+Historically Nicosia (both north and south) hosts over 15 mosques, either originally constructed as such or converted from a church.
+The Ömeriye Mosque, formerly known as the Augustinian Church of Saint Mary is a mosque in the walled city of Nicosia, currently located in the south section of Nicosia.
 Following the Turkish invasion of Cyprus, the mosque gained significance as one of the most important sites of Muslim worship in the non-Muslim section of the island and the city.
 Currently, the mosque is functioning and open for both worshippers and visitors.

 Formerly, the site of the mosque was occupied by the Augustinian Church of Saint Mary, which dated back to the 14th century.
-During the Ottoman-Venetian War of 1570-73, the church was first heavily damaged during the siege of Nicosia in 1570, and was eventually levelled after the war.
+During the Ottoman-Venetian War of 1570–1573, the church was first heavily damaged during the siege of Nicosia in 1570, and was eventually levelled after the war.

 After the Turkish conquest of Cyprus, Lala Mustafa Pasha, the Ottoman commander, ordered a mosque to be built on the site of the former church, based on a popular belief that Umar, second caliph of Islam, was buried at this site in 7th century.

 According to Turkish Cypriot folklore, the Ömeriye Mosque is the first mosque where Turks prayed on the island following its conquest in 1571.